datarobot-community/tutorials-for-data-scientists/Classification/R/Lead Scoring Bank Marketing/README.md

 # Tutorial - Lead scoring on Bank Marketing Data

 Tutorial on how to do lead scoring on Bank Marketing data.

 ### Getting Started

-Review, and follow the steps in  `Lead Scoringipynb` There is also a training dataset you can review: `bank.csv`
+Review and follow the steps in `Lead Scoring.Rmd` There is also a training dataset you can review: `bank.csv`

 ### Problem Type
 Classification